Receive email or text notification about progress on this project

 - Range of permitted uses.

-The final product will include code amendments, finalized by City Council, that help create a more vibrant and dynamic Downtown with an enhanced pedestrian environment and distinct neighborhoods.
+In 2016 the City Council is expected to decide on code changes and design guidelines that help create a more vibrant and dynamic downtown with an enhanced pedestrian environment and distinct neighborhoods.